United States Army Contracting Command: Mission and Installation Contracting Command

+Mission and Installation Contracting Command (MICC) is a one-star command headquartered at Joint Base San Antonio, Texas, responsible for mission and installation-related contracting services for the U.S. Army.
+It is a component of the U.S. Army Contracting Command.

-Headquartered at Joint Base San Antonio, Texas, the Mission and Installation Contracting Command (MICC) is a one-star command.
-It is made up of more than 1,500 military and civilian members assigned to three contracting support brigades, one field directorate office and 33 field offices throughout the nation and Puerto Rico that provide contracting support across the Army.
+MICC is made up of approximately 1,500 employees (military and civilian), and is assigned a number of units: two contracting support brigades (CSBs), two field directorate offices (FDOs), and 33 field offices throughout the nation and Puerto Rico, which provide contracting support for the U.S. Army.